The discriminant Pfister form of an algebra with involution of capacity four: Hyperbolic involutions and quaternion factors

 \section{Hyperbolic involutions and quaternion factors}

 Let $(A,\s)$ be an $F$-algebra with involution.
 We call the involution $\s$ \emph{isotropic} if $\s(x)x=0$ for some $x\in A\setminus\{0\}$, and \emph{anisotropic} otherwise.
 We call $\s$ \emph{metabolic} if there exists $e\in A$ such that $e^2=e$, $\sigma(e)e=0$ and $\dim_FeA=\frac{1}{2}\dim_F A$.
-We further call $\s$ \emph{hyperbolic} if there exists $e\in A$ such that $e^2=e$, $\sigma(e)=1-e$.
-Note that any hyperbolic involution is metabolic and any metabolic involution is isotropic.
-Note further that any algebra with involution which is either split symplectic or unitary of inner type is hyperbolic.
+We call $\s$ \emph{hyperbolic} if there exists $e\in A$ such that $e^2=e$, $\sigma(e)=1-e$.
+Note that every metabolic involution is isotropic.
+Note further that every symplectic involution on a split algebra and every unitary involution of inner type is hyperbolic.
 We recollect from \cite[Lemma~A.3]{BFT} and \cite[Proposition 4.10]{Dol11} the following fact.